philcd89/Ankle_Reaching_Task/README.md

      <img src="https://user-images.githubusercontent.com/48997660/121388792-c5831680-c919-11eb-84fd-ba450e054f99.JPG" width="150" height="200">

 2) Don the IMU belt, positioning the waist IMU in the center of the back, at approximately the L4 vertebra.
 3) **WARNING: THIS STEP IS CRITICAL.** The IMUs are labeled according to their segments.
-They should be placed on the **OUTSIDE** of the leg on their respective segments, **WIRES UP**.
-This is particularly important for the shank IMUs, which are the IMUs drive the task.
-Do your best to place the IMUs such that they'll move in the sagittal plane.
+While the participant is standing, they should be placed on the **OUTSIDE** of the leg on their respective segments, **WIRES UP**.
+This is particularly important for the shank IMUs, which are the IMUs drive the task.  **Do your best to place the IMUs such that they'll move in the sagittal plane and the participant performs the task**.
 Note: I like to wiggle the IMUs into the velcro to make sure the velcro digs in well.
 You can also wrap the IMUs in athletic prewrap to keep them secure.
 Wire slack can be taken in with clips.

      <img src="https://user-images.githubusercontent.com/48997660/121392287-3d9f0b80-c91d-11eb-8a10-8208068bfb63.JPG" width="150" height="200">